 Doesn't leak your IP address or DNS queries.

-Kill switch leaks unencrypted traffic after system reboot and software crash.
+Kill switch leaks unencrypted traffic after system reboot.

 Private Internet Access has poor download and upload speeds, so downloading or uploading large files takes time.
 However, its latency is acceptable, and delivers a usable experience for everyday browsing overall.